minprog/prog-project/10 Milestones/60 Product Demo/10 Product Demo.md

 # Product demo

-To make sure that the course's staff doesn't miss any interesting feature of your product when grading, you will make a screencast demonstrating your product's features.
+To make sure that the course's staff doesn't miss any interesting feature of your product when grading, you will make a screencast demonstrating your product's features in **maximum 3 minutes**.
 A screencast is simply a recording of your computer or mobile screen, combined with audio of your voice, explaining how the product works.

 Keep in mind: the video does not have to be *perfect*!
 Most important is that the features of your product are clearly demonstrated.